zachhannum/the-word-of-iron/manuscript/chapter_3.md

 ***

-The man---who called himself Renold---*insisted* on calling the city guard, although Marcus had repeatedly assured him they meant no harm.
+The man—who called himself Renold—*insisted* on calling the city guard, although Marcus had repeatedly assured him they meant no harm.

 He had nearly fallen out of his chair when Sev and the engine came into view.
 Rykker signaled for Sev to put up his hood.
 It usually helped a little bit.
 He powered down the engine and stowed it away.

 Warning them to stay where they were, as if the old man could have done anything about it, Renold stopped a guard that was passing by on patrol.
 The guard was surly, with an unfriendly scowl that seemed permanently etched onto his face.
-Once Marcus explained who they were, his frown deepened even further---if that were at all possible---and left, to Renold's dismay, to go find his captain.
+Once Marcus explained who they were, his frown deepened even further—if that were at all possible—and left, to Renold's dismay, to go find his captain.

 They waited for an excruciatingly long time, especially since Renold refused to share some of the soup he had been eating, before the captain of Valla's city guard arrived.

 Len had dark hair, tied into thick braids that came down to her waist.
 She bore the deep blue of Valla, adorned with half-plate that looked like it was put to good use.
 A large sword hung from her hip, and she carried a shield on her back.

 She eyed the four of them with an inscrutable expression for a moment.
 She talked slowly, as if still trying to process what she saw.
-"So, the four of you are from the Royal Military---a part of High Marshal Fastaar's regiment, to be precise---that has been squating outside our doorstep for the last five days.
-You found an *ancient* smuggling tunnel and followed it all the way here, to Valla, a city which is currently under siege by a sizeable Kadoran legion."
+"So, the four of you are from the Royal Military—a part of High Marshal Fastaar's regiment, to be precise—that has been squating outside our doorstep for the last five days.
+You found an *ancient* smuggling tunnel and followed it all the way here, to Valla, a city which is currently under siege by a sizeable Antuzan legion."

-"Um---yes, that sounds about right," Marcus said.
+"Um—yes, that sounds about right," Marcus said.
 "Our mission is to assess Valla's situation, help any way we can, and report back."

 "Valla's *situation* is that we're fucked," Len said flatly, then sighed, shaking her head.
 "Well, come on then, the council will want to see you as soon as possible."